i18nClaude Skill

 | name | i18n |

 | description | Internationalization (i18n) workflow and standards for managing translations.
-Use when: (1) Adding new user-facing text, (2) Creating new components with text, (3) Reviewing code for i18n compliance.
-Features: Key naming conventions, sync checking, hardcoded string detection, translation workflow. |
+Use when: (1) Adding new user-facing text, (2) Creating new components with user-facing text, (3) Reviewing code for i18n compliance, (4) Adding a new translation module. |

 i18n Skill